CompTIA: A+ Certification

-If you are new to the IT field this is a foundational program, and may be a spring board to a new IT career.
+This is a foundational program, meant for individuals who are new to the IT field, and may be a spring board to a new IT career.
 The role of the PC Technician is to support users of personal computers in a professional environment.
-That will include the designing of a personal computer to meet specific needs, setup of a new system, upgrading a system, installing operating systems and productivity applications such as Microsoft Office, removing viruses, troubleshooting issues and answering questions for the user.
+This entails designing a personal computer to meet specific needs, setting up a new system, upgrading a system, installing operating systems and productivity applications such as Microsoft Office, removing viruses, troubleshooting issues, and answering questions for the user.

 |Program Course Titles|